jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 allows you to customize the templates generated.

 The standard deployment that is generated (as well as additional instructions for using acs-engine for Kubernetes) can be found [here](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes.md).
+A brief walk through using `acs-engine` is included below.

-For creating the cluster, we will first need to create a resource group.
+For each deployment method, you will need to create a resource group.
 For this example, we will need both a name for the reesource group and a region within the Azure Cloud to create it:

   - resource-group: "deisonk8srg"